 - It is used to treat patients who are not able to pass urine the right way.

-- If your child has had recent bladder surgery, stomach surgery, or any stomach problems.
+- If your child has had recent bladder, stomach, or bowel surgery.

 If your child is pregnant or breast-feeding a baby: